-Town of Chester SR-2 - Suburban F Residential District Uses Requiring Site Plan Approval.
-Accessory uses Conversion of single-family home to a two-family dwelling per §98-29.
-Bed & breakfast per §98-29.
+Town of Chester SR-2 - Suburban I Residential District Uses Requiring Site Plan Approval.
+Accessory uses Conversion of single-family home to a two-family dwelling per §98-29.1 Bed & breakfast per §98-29.
+Clustered developments with approval per §98-25 and with lot areas as required in said section and set forth in this table.
+Site Plan approval shall be required by the Planning Board only for multipurpose or community buildings, recreation or other facilities or areas as determined by the Planning Board.
+Two-family dwellings not to exceed a total of two dwellings units per lot.^{1,3} Planned adult communities as per §98-29.
 Customary accessory buildings, including swimming and wading pools not operated for gain, private garage, storage building or carport.
-3. Clustered developments with approval per §98-25 and with lot areas as required in said section and set forth in this table.
-Site Plan approval shall be required by the Planning Board only for multipurpose or community buildings, recreation or other facilities or areas as determined by the Planning Board.
 Customary home occupations, including (a) family day-care home; (b) group family day-care home, per §98-29H(2)(a) only for a permitted single-family dwelling.
-Keeping of not more than a total of five dogs or cats over six months of age or 4.
-Two-family dwellings not to exceed a total of two dwellings per lot. two or more domestic animals.
-5. Planned adult communities as per §98-29.
-6. Senior housing as per §98-29.
-7. Senior assisted-care facility as per §98-29.
+Keeping of not more than a total of five dogs or cats over six months of age or two or more domestic animals.
+6. Senior housing as per §98-29.7.
+Senior assisted-care facility as per §98-29.
 8. Annual membership clubs providing outdoor recreational activity per §98-29.
 9. Bed & breakfast inn as per §98-29.
-10. Religious Institution as per §98-29 F. Church or similar places of worship, parish houses, seminaries, convents, dormitories and related uses per §98-29.
-4. Accessory uses limited to parish houses, day care centers, nursery schools, meeting halls and required parking and loading areas pursuant to §98-22 and signs pursuant to §98-21.
+10. Religious Institution as per §98-29 FChurch or similar places of worship, parish houses, seminaries, convents, dormitories and related uses per §98-29.
+4. Accessory uses limited to parish houses, day care centers, nursery schools, meeting halls and required parking and loading areas pursuant to \$98-22 and signs pursuant to \$98-21.
 11. Cemeteries.
-5. 4.
-Customary accessory uses parking and loading areas pursuant to §98-22 and 12.
-Schools Private schools, colleges and other educational institutions as per §98-29 O. signs pursuant to §98-21.
+4 12.
+Schools Private schools, colleges and other educational institutions as per §98-29 O. 5.
+4. Customary accessory uses parking and loading areas pursuant to \$98-22 and signs pursuant to \$98-21.
 13. Public utility structures and rights-of-way per §98-29.
 14. Excavation and removal of soil, subject to per §§98-12 and NYSDEC mining permit may be required.
 15. Day-care centers and nursery schools per §98-29.
-16. Market-rate senior housing.
+16 .
+Market-rate senior housing.
 17. Small-scale solar energy system per §98-40 D and subject to architectural review pursuant to §98-28.
+NOTES: 1 Lot area requirements are 175% of the requirement for a single-family dwelling unit 2 Individual clustered lot sizes shall be determined by the Planning Board at the time of sever service, clustered is 14 520 square feet.
+However, no more than two dwelling of approval.
+Lot sizes for lots with both central water and sever service, clustered to sizes shar be determined by the Planning Board at the time of approval.
+Lot sizes for lots with both central water and sever service, clustered, is 14,520 square feet.
+However, no more than two dwelling units shall be allowed per acre of land in the SR-2 Districts involved in the project.
+No more than 20% of the dwelling units in a subdivision shall be in two-family units.
+See regulations for existing historic cemeteries.